 In Hand2Note 4 reports, I filtered situations where I opened with AK from the Cutoff and then 4-bet facing an opponent’s 3-bet:

-Comparing Action Profit indicators, we see that with a 4-bet, I win an average of 3.5 bb per hand, while with a call of the 3-bet with AK, I lose 0.4 bb in each such situation.
+Comparing Action Profit indicators, we see that with a 4-bet, I win an average of 3.5 bb per hand, while calling a 3-bet with AK, I lose 0.4 bb in each such situation.

 Playing from the Cutoff requires you to be attentive, consider many factors in each hand, and adapt to the playing styles of your opponents.
 Your win rate from this position will depend on how quickly you can adjust to changing table dynamics and make well-considered decisions.